romellem/react-outside-click-handler/README.md

 # react-outside-click-handler-lite

-> A React component for handling outside clicks
+A React component for handling outside clicks.

+> NOTE: This library is a fork of the excellent [airbnb/react-outside-click-handler](https://github.com/airbnb/react-outside-click-handler), and the source of this fork is nearly identical, except for one difference: this library does not use a `Object.values` polyfill, so its bundle size is reduced by nearly 75% ([14.3kb](https://bundlephobia.com/result?p=react-outside-click-handler) to [3.7kb](https://bundlephobia.com/result?p=react-outside-click-handler-lite) after gzip).

 ## Usage